-Contributors were shown ten examples per page, instructions, a short description of the entities (the first sentence from the Wikipedia abstract), a picture (from Wikimedia Commons, when available), and the list of possible answers as labeled radio buttons.
+Contributors were shown ten examples per page, instructions, a short description of the entities (the first sentence from the Wikipedia abstract), a picture (from Wikimedia Commons, when available12), and the list of possible answers as labeled radio buttons.

-After running the crowdsourcing experiment for a few hours, we collected 12,767 valid judgments (455 were deemed "untrusted" by CrowdFlower's quality filtering system based on a number of test questions we provided).
+After running the crowdsourcing experiment for a few hours, we collected 12,767 valid judgments, whereas 455 judgments were deemed "untrusted" by CrowdFlower's quality filtering system.
+The quality control was based on 57 test questions that we provided and a required minimum accuracy of 60% on these questions for a contributor to be considered trustworthy.
+In total, 440 contributors participated in the experiment.

+The pairs received on average 8.59 judgments.
 Most of the pairs received at least 5 separate judgments, with some outliers collecting more than one hundred judgments each.
 The average agreement, i.e. the percentage of contributors that answered the most common answer for a given question, is 64.74%.
 The judgments are skewed towards the negative end of the spectrum, as expected, with 37% pairs rated unexpected, 30% unusual, 24% plausible and 9% usual.
 The cost of the experiment was 86 USD.